Level-9/deconz-lxc/README.md

 ## Code and documentation to run the deCONZ software in a LXC-container.

 ### Overview ###
-This is the documentation for how to run the [deCONZ-software](https://www.dresden-elektronik.com/wireless/software/deconz.htm) as provided by dresden elektronik and [Phoscon](phoscon.de) in an unprivilleged LXD-container.
+This is the documentation for how to run the [deCONZ-software](https://www.dresden-elektronik.com/wireless/software/deconz.htm) as provided by dresden elektronik and [Phoscon](phoscon.de), as a daemon, in an unprivilleged LXD-container.
 [LXC](https://linuxcontainers.org) is an alternative to the popular Docker platform.
 Both technologies has their pros and cons, therefore - do your own due dilligence before choosing plattform.

 A zigbee dongle, i.e. a ConBee USB-gateway is required to run the software.